giselehbm/LCI_Workshop_2023/README.md

-# :microscope: LCI Image Analysis Workshop 2023
+# :microscope: LCI Microscopy Course: Image Analysis Workshop 2023

 Welcome to the image analysis workshop organized by the Bioimage Informatics facility & the Live Cell Imaging facility!
 During this workshop you will: